Smashing bricks and the ballistic pendulum: more collision examples

 Total initial momentum = total final momentum

 In this case, the mass of the hammer is m = 2 kg.
-The mass of the brick is 18 kg, that of the plank is 12 kg and I guess that a few kilos of meat moves with them.
+The mass of the brick is 18 kg, that of the plank is 12 kg and I guess that several kilos of tissue moves with them.
 So m/(m + M) = 1/17.
 This is important: I shall be hit by an object travelling more than ten times slower than the hammer.

-* Note that there is an approximation here: if the hammer bounces upwards from the brick, then it will have upwards momentum after the collision, so the downwards momentum of the brick and plank would be greater.
+* Note that there is an approximation when I say 'suppose* that M is traveling downwards'.
+If the hammer bounces upwards from the brick, then it will have upwards momentum after the collision, so the downwards momentum of the brick and plank would be greater.
 The hammer cannot bounce back with more than its original speed, so this error cannot be greater than a factor of two.
 Further, if the hammer hits hard enough to break the brick, it will not bounce back much, so the error is only important for soft hammer blows, which are of less interest.
 That's why I say 'ten times' rather than 'seventeen times'.

 Loss of energy in this inelastic collision

-If all of the momentum of the hammer is transferred to the combined mass, then conservation of momentum tells us that the velocity is reduced by a factor m/(m + M).
-The kinetic energy is mass times velocity squared.
-So the kinetic energy of the combined mass is less than that of the hammer alone by a factor of m/(m + M).
-So the collision loses more than 90% of the energy – this is good news for me!
+If all of the momentum of the hammer is transferred to the combined mass, then conservation of momentum tells us that the velocity is reduced by a factor m/M. The kinetic energy is mass times velocity squared.
+So the kinetic energy of the combined mass is less than that of the hammer alone by a factor of m/M. So the collision loses more than 90% of the energy – this is good news for me!

 Deformation of the chest: steps (b) to (c)

 After the collision, the plank+brick+hammer are travelling downwards.
 How far will this depress my chest?
 As discussed above, my chest behaves approximately as a spring.
-If we assume it's a linear spring, we can give it a spring constant.
-Sue's weight is a bit less than 600 N. When she stands on the plank on my chest (see Weight and Contact Forces), it is deformed by roughly 20 mm, so my chest acts approximately like a spring with a constant k ~ (600 N)/(20 mm) = 30 kN/m.
+The proportional deformation is small so, if we assume it's a linear spring, we can give it a spring constant.
+My assistant's weight is between 500 and 600 N. When she stands on the plank on my chest (see Weight and Contact Forces), it is deformed by roughly 20 mm, so my chest acts approximately like a spring with a constant k ~ (600 N)/(20 mm) = 30 kN/m.
 (Incidentally, I can vary k substantially by holding or not holding my breath and by tensing or not the muscles in my chest, so this is yet another rather approximate value.
-Interesting that it is of the same order as the value estimated above.)
+Interesting that it is of the same order as the value of k estimated above.)

-So now we examine the compression phase: from diagram (b) to (c).
-Because the chest compression is approximately reversible, it's approximately elastic, so mechanical energy is approximately conserved.
+So now we examine the compression phase that follows the hammer-brick collision: from diagram (b) to (c).
+Because the chest compression is approximately reversible, it's probably roughly elastic, so mechanical energy is approximately conserved.
 So

-then use equation (1) to substitute for vb and relate x to the impact speed v of the hammer and the other parameters:
+Then use equation (1) to substitute vb = vm/M and relate x to the impact speed v of the hammer and the other parameters:

 Let’s check a few things, because this is an important calculation!
 First, the units.
 (If necessary, revise Units and dimensions) k is a force per unit length (kg.m.s−2 per m = kg.s−2) so the units are kg.m.s−1/(kg.s−2.kg)½ = m, so yes, the right hand side is a length.